rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-node-sdk.md

 This feature is still in beta.
 Contact us on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel if you face any issues.
 {% endhint %}

 If the Node.js SDK fails to successfully deliver the event data to RudderStack at the first attempt, it retries the event delivery.
 However, if, for some reason, RudderStack is unavailable for a longer duration, there is a possibility of data loss.

-To prevent the data loss from the Node.js SDK to RudderStack while it is unavailable, RudderStack has a data persistence feature to persist the event data in **Redis**, leading to better event delivery guarantees.
+To prevent this scenario, RudderStack has a data persistence feature to persist the events in **Redis**, leading to better event delivery guarantees.
 Also, the SDK can retry multiple times as the queue is maintained in a different process space \(in this case, Redis\).

 {% hint style="info" %}
-You will need to host a Redis server and use it as the intermediary data storage queue to use this feature.
+To use this feature, you will need to host a Redis server and use it as the intermediary data storage queue.
 {% endhint %}

 {% hint style="info" %}